kpi-anton-akh/dic-zinoviy-boh/README.md

 3. Run `npm start` command to build and start application
 4. Go to http://localhost:3000/users to see result

+Documentation:

+1. Go to http://localhost:3000/docs to see documentation

 Run tests:

 1. Go to project directory
 2. Use `npm run test` command to run tests
+3. Use `npm run test:e2e` command to run e2e tests